100 Heroes: Leonardo da Vinci

 Personal life

-It is generally assumed by historians that da Vinci was gay.
+It is generally assumed by historians that Da Vinci was gay.

-The androgyny and eroticism manifested in John the Baptist and Bacchus, and more explicitly in a number of erotic drawings, are generally interpreted as Da Vinci exploring his sexual interest in men.
+The androgyny and eroticism manifested in his work John the Baptist/Bacchus, and more explicitly in a number of erotic drawings, are generally interpreted as Da Vinci exploring his sexual interest in men.
+Art historians have noted that Da Vinci drew many highly detailed studies of the anal sphincter

 Francesco Melzi is remembered as being a total contrast to Salaì.
 Melzi was aristocratic, educated, serious, and devoted to Da Vinci.

-Leonardo died in 1519 at the age of 67, possibly of a stroke.
+Da Vinci died in 1519 at the age of 67, possibly of a stroke.

 Legacy